OPerepadia/ocr-translator-extension/README.md

 <a href="https://addons.mozilla.org/firefox/addon/screen-ocr-translator/"><img src="media/firefox-badge.png" alt="Get the add-on" width="172" height="60"></a>

+## Usage

+Install the add-on, then activate it from the browser toolbar, or the context menu, or by pressing `Ctrl+Shift+F`.
+Select an area of the page and click "Run OCR".

+To translate an image directly, right-click it and select "Translate this image".

+The translation appears over the original text.
+Hover over a text box to view the original text and its translation, which can be copied or read aloud.
+Use the extension toolbar to show or hide the translation overlay.

+## Keyboard shortcut

+The default shortcut is `Ctrl+Shift+F`.
+To change it, open `about:addons`, click the gear button, and select **Manage Extension Shortcuts**.

 ## How it works

-Activate the add-on from the browser toolbar or the context menu, then select an area of the page and click 'Run OCR'.
-To translate an image directly, right-click it and choose 'Translate this image'.
-Once recognition finishes, the translation appears as an overlay drawn on top of the original text.
-Hover over a text box to see the original text and the translation, which can be copied or read aloud.
-The overlay can be toggled from the toolbar.

 - **OCR** — PaddleOCR, running locally in the browser.
 - **Translation** — two options: